awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-trigger.md

 + `State` – String \(valid values: `STARTING` | `RUNNING` | `STOPPING` | `STOPPED` | `SUCCEEDED` | `FAILED`\)\.

   The condition state\.
-Currently, the only value reported is SUCCEEDED\.
+Currently, the values supported are SUCCEEDED, STOPPED and FAILED\.

 ## Action Structure<a name="aws-glue-api-jobs-trigger-Action"></a>